1996–97 Utah Jazz season: Regular season

 During the NBA All-Star weekend at the Gund Arena in Cleveland, Ohio, Malone and Stockton were both selected for the 1997 NBA All-Star Game, as members of the Western Conference All-Star team.
 However, Malone was booed by the fans at the Gund Arena throughout the entire All-Star Game.
 Prior to the game, Malone stated that he would rather be at his home in Salt Lake City than play in the All-Star Game in Cleveland; he later on stated that he did not mean to disrespect the city of Cleveland, and that his comments were taken out of context.
 In addition, Stockton also participated in the NBA Three-Point Shootout for the second time.
+Stockton finished in 15th place in Most Valuable Player voting, while head coach Jerry Sloan finished in third place in Coach of the Year voting; despite showing a lot of improvement over the previous season, Russell did not receive any votes in Most Improved Player voting.

-Stockton finished in fifteenth place in Most Valuable Player voting, while head coach Jerry Sloan finished in third place in Coach of the Year voting; despite showing a lot of improvement over the previous season, Russell did not receive any votes in Most Improved Player voting.
+The Jazz finished fourth in the NBA in home-game attendance, with an attendance of 811,439 at the Delta Center during the regular season.